Commercial Property

 In the simplest terms, a commercial property is a building that is used for business purposes, and isn’t being used as a domestic dwelling common examples include: offices, retail units and warehouses.

-The size of a commercial property will vary depending on the company’s nature.
+The size of a non-residential real estate will vary depending on the company’s nature.
 An office may need to house hundreds of employees, meanwhile, an automotive manufacturing plant will need several thousand square metres of space to produce vehicles.
 On the other hand, a dentist’s office may be converted into a commercial space from a residential property.

 It’s also possible for commercial and residential property to co-exist under one roof and share a title*.
 These buildings are often referred to as either mixed-use or semi-commercial properties.
 An example would be a flat located above the pub.